shellwiz1337/Networking/README.md

 ```
 Get-NetTCPConnection
 ```
-## Get Inforamtion about the UDP Ports
+## Get Information about the UDP Ports
 ```
 Get-NetUDPEndPoint).LocalPort
 ```
-## Get Inforamtion about DNS
+## Get Information about DNS
 ```
 Get-DnsClient
 ```